 McCormick Day Program’s Modified Overnight Respite Reopening

-We anticipate high demand for our respite stay.
+We are experiencing high demand for our respite stay.
 Upon your request, we will place your name on a waiting list to access overnight stays and we will contact you at least two weeks prior to offer a weekend booking.
 We want to provide equal opportunity for our clients to experience an overnight stay, therefore at this time-we cannot accommodate monthly booking requests.

 The day a client is scheduled to attend, our RPN will phone to conduct a pre-screening questionnaire.